Accelerator Awards Frequently Asked Questions

 Existing companies are beyond the scope of the Accelerator Awards and are not eligible to apply.
 Existing startup companies that intend to license intellectual property developed at Ohio State are eligible to apply for TVSF Phase 2 funding.

-Based on the goals of the Ohio Third Frontier and the commercialization focus of the Accelerator Awards, there is preference for projects that secure purchased services from Ohio-based third-party vendors.
+Based on the goals of the Ohio Third Frontier and the commercialization focus of the Accelerator Awards, there is preference for expenditures to be used externally to the university with a preference for Ohio-based vendors that provide a purchased service.
+Subawards to other institutions are not an eligible expense.

 During the application stage proposed projects will be assessed and undergo a conflict-of-interest review.